© 2019 Baptist Health. All Rights Reserved.

 A note for long-distance runners

 People who participate in marathons, triathlons or race walking should be aware of the risk for hyponatremia, a low level of sodium in the blood that can occur as a result of drinking too much water.
-To stay hydrated and reduce the risk of hyponatremia, runners should drink enough to replace the fluids lost during exercise and should let thirst be their guide, according to ACE and USA Track & Field, the governing body of track and field.
+To stay hydrated and reduce the risk of hyponatremia, runners should drink enough to replace the fluids lost during exercise and should let thirst be their guide, according to ACE.

 For more information on how much water to drink during your exercise routine, talk to a healthcare professional.